brian-campbell/ai-bootcamp-project-2/README.md

 ### Model Performance:

-* Random Forest: Achieved an accuracy of X%.
+* Random Forest: Achieved an accuracy of 97%.

-* LightGBM: Achieved an accuracy of Y%.
+* LightGBM: Achieved an accuracy of 94%.

-* XGBoost: Achieved the highest accuracy of Z%, proving to be the most effective model.
+* XGBoost: Achieved the highest accuracy of 97%.

 ### Feature Engineering